mit-rss/racecar_docker/README.md

 ## Shutting Down

-To stop the image, run:
+To stop the image, run the following in your `racecar_docker` directory:

     docker compose down